iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 4 reviews"/>
 </p>

+> The apps really good..
+Provides details and sources for the research you're helping with.
+Tells you the amount of time spent and problems your phone has solved.
+Best part is that it only works when plugged-in.
+So you don't have to worry about it draining your battery.
+The only drawback is that it kinda heats up the phone.
+But hey, your phone is helping humanity solve important issues without you having to anything...
+So pretty much a win-win.<br> :date: __2021-01-29 14:56:43__

+> Only draw back is need to charge when in use<br> :date: __2021-01-28 08:50:26__

+> DreamLab is a simple way of contributing your spare mobile processing power to community projects (eg. to help speed up Covid and cancer research).
+(As my device is a fast charging device, I would find it useful if it could optionally run while not charging.)<br> :date: __2021-01-27 10:35:15__

 > Good but would use it more if it would run on battery, say above 50%<br> :date: __2021-01-22 09:19:17__